clsMongoDeleteObjects Step

 Let’s build and execute the “clsMongoDeleteObjectsDef” example.

-• Drag “clsMongoGetObjects, and clsMongoDeleteObjects” steps to the canvas.
+- Drag “clsMongoGetObjects, and clsMongoDeleteObjects” steps to the canvas.

-• Connect the dots between the “Start” and other steps, as shown above.
+- Connect the dots between the “Start” and other steps, as shown above.

-• Define a variable or global required to store JSON objects.
+- Define a variable or global required to store JSON objects.

-• Click the "clsMongoGetObjects" step to configure its "Required" properties.
+- Click the "clsMongoGetObjects" step to configure its "Required" properties.
 Provide a name for the step.
 Select the MongoDB connection string from the drop-down list.
 Provide the database name.
-Provide the collection's name.
+Provide the collection name.
 Provide the variable or global reference to store the JSON object fetched during execution.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
-This is achieved by configuring the step state and percent fields individually, as shown below.
+- The “Logging” configuration is necessary for documentation and to measure workflow progress and percent complete.
+This is done by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

 Definition Sample: